rexhip/rexhip/docs/code snippets/Swap.md

 #value := SWAP( SWAP_WORD( #tmp_var) );
 ```

-How the data is stored in a device is usually described the
-data sheet of the device.
+How the data is stored, is usually described in the data sheet of the particular device.